 2. FACIAL NEURALGIA

-Mr. Krishan Kant , aged 32 years, complained of left sided headache since the last 8 years, gradually became more worse and also shifted to the right side of head since 3 years.
-Presently, his pain was only left sided and he was diagnosed as a patient of migraine.
-When he came to us for treatment, his headaches had become so severe that he was taking 1-2 tablets of vasograin daily, and he would be suffering from headache almost 4-5 days in a week.
+Mr. Krishan Kant, aged 32 years, complained of left-sided headaches for the last 8 years, which gradually became worse and also shifted to the right side of his head for 3 years.
+Presently, his pain was only left-sided and he was diagnosed as a patient of migraine.
+When he came to us for treatment, his headaches had become so severe that he was taking 1-2 tablets of vasograin daily, and he would be suffering from headaches almost 4-5 days a week.
 His headaches used to get worse with sunshine.
-He was started acupuncture therapy from 27-4-2002.
-Initially for first 20 treatments, the treatment was given daily.
+He started acupuncture therapy on 27-4-2002.
+Initially, for the first 20 treatments, the treatment was given daily.
 Within the first 10 sessions only, he got so much relief that he stopped taking vasograin.
-Gradually , the frequency of headache got less.
+Gradually, the frequency of headaches got less.
 After 20 treatments, the session was reduced to alternate days for 2 weeks, by which time he had totally stopped having any headaches.
-He could now even move in sunshine without any headache.
-He had once a week treatment for 2 weeks and then we stopped his treatment.
-Follow up till now has not shown any relapse.
+He could now even move in the sunshine without any headache.
+He had once-a-week treatment for 2 weeks and then we stopped his treatment.
+Follow-up till now has not shown any relapse.

 4. BILATERAL POLYCYSTIC OVARIAN DISEASE WITH INFERTILITY

-Mrs. Anita Shora, aged 37 years, came to us with history of amenorrhoea ( no menses) since December 2000.
+Mrs. Anita Shora, aged 37 years, came to us with a history of amenorrhoea ( no menses) since December 2000.
 Her ultrasound showed her to be having polycystic ovaries and she was put on hormone therapy.
-Even with hormone treatment, she was not getting regular menses, and the bleeding used be very scanty.
+Even with hormone treatment, she was not getting regular menses, and the bleeding used to be very scanty.
 Acupuncture treatment was started on 21-8-2001.
-Initially patient was treated daily for first 4 months, during which time, her cycles became normal and all hormone therapy was stopped.
-Thereafter, she was given acupuncture only for 7 days in a month, prior to onset of menstrual cycle.
+Initially, the patient was treated daily for the first 4 months, during which time, her cycles became normal and all hormone therapy was stopped.
+Thereafter, she was given acupuncture only for 7 days in a month, prior to the onset of the menstrual cycle.
 This process continued for about 6 months.
-In the month of april 2002, she missed her cycles.
+In the month of April 2002, she missed her cycles.
 A pregnancy test was done and it came positive.
-An ultrasound revealed a normal growing foetus.
-Acupuncture thus helped this lady recovery from her problem of hormonal imbalance and then conceive a child.
+An ultrasound revealed a normal growing fetus.
+Acupuncture thus helped this lady recover from her problem of hormonal imbalance and then conceive a child.